cloudera-labs/toolkits/ReadMe.md

 This script should be run after the CDP Upgrade to ensure functionality of all services on the newly upgraded CDP Cluster.
 This script will generate an output displaying the status of each service test.

+Please see the ReadMe in the CDP Smoke Test directory for more information.

+### CDP PvC DS Pre-Req Check
+This script should be run prior to a Data Services Installation to verify that all nodes have the necessary packages and utilities installed.

-Please see the ReadMe in the cdp-smoke-test directory for more information.
+Please see the ReadMe in the data_services-toolkit directory for more information.